lawmurray/LibBi/10-getting-started.md

 Install
 -------

-LibBi runs on Linux, and on Mac OS X with dependencies installed from the [MacPorts](http://www.macports.org) project.
-It has not been tried on Windows;
+LibBi runs on Linux, Mac OS X and Windows.
-[Cygwin](http://www.cygwin.com) would be a good bet, however, and if you do get it running there the contribution of installation instructions would be appreciated.

 Installation instructions are in the [INSTALL.md](https://github.com/libbi/LibBi/blob/master/INSTALL.md) file of the distribution.